yrs147/scraper/README.md

-This is a web Scrapper developed by in Gloand which can be used to scrape google search results on your command line tool.
+This is a web Scrapper developed by in Gloang which can be used to scrape google search results on your command line tool.